Tracy Letts: Theatre

-Letts has written over ten plays.
+Letts has written a number of plays.
 His most famous, August: Osage County, premiered at the Steppenwolf Theatre in Chicago on June 28, 2007.
 It had its Broadway debut at the Imperial Theatre on December 4, 2007; the production transferred to Broadway's Music Box Theatre on April 29, 2008.
 The Broadway show closed on June 28, 2009, after 648 performances and 18 previews.
 The show went on to receive seven Tony Award nominations, winning six, including Best Play.
 The play won Letts the Pulitzer Prize for Drama in 2008.
 Letts has also been a finalist for the Pulitzer drama prize for his plays Man from Nebraska and The Minutes; the Pulitzer committee described The Minutes as a "shocking drama set in a seemingly mundane city council meeting that acidly articulates a uniquely American toxicity that feels both historic and contemporary."

+Letts's plays have depicted people struggling with moral and spiritual questions.
+He says he was inspired by the plays of Tennessee Williams and the novels of William Faulkner and Jim Thompson.
+He has said that he considers sounds to be effective "storytelling tools" for theater.

+During the late 1980s through the late 2000s, Letts acted in many of the Steppenwolf Theatre Company's productions, starring in Steve Martin's Picasso at the Lapin Agile (1994).
+In 2012, he gained attention for his Broadway debut performance in the revival of Edward Albee's Who's Afraid of Virginia Woolf? at the Booth Theatre.
+He received positive reviews and won the Tony Award for Best Actor in a Play.
+In 2019, he appeared in the Broadway revival of Arthur Miller's All My Sons with Annette Bening at Roundabout Theatre Company's American Airlines Theatre.
+The show officially opened on April 22, 2019, and closed on June 23, 2019.
+Letts starred in the 2022 Broadway production of The Minutes, his first time acting in one of his own plays.

 Television

 Early in his acting career, in the 1990s through the mid 2000s, Letts acted in TV shows including Prison Break, The District, Strong Medicine, Profiler, Judging Amy, The Drew Carey Show, Seinfeld, Early Edition, and Home Improvement.

-In 2013–14, Letts joined the cast of Showtime's Homeland as US Senator Andrew Lockhart.
+In 2013–14, he joined the cast of Showtime's Homeland as US Senator Andrew Lockhart.
 He was nominated with the rest of the cast for the Screen Actors Guild Award for Best Ensemble.

-In 2016, Letts joined HBO's marital comedy-drama Divorce.
+In 2016, Letts joined HBO's marital comedy–drama Divorce.
 In 2018, Letts was cast in the second season of USA Network's anthology crime drama series The Sinner, opposite Bill Pullman and Carrie Coon.
 He played Jack McKinney in HBO's 2022 series Winning Time: The Rise of the Lakers Dynasty.